mohanwer/moh-anwer-blog/README.md

 ## Moh Anwer's Blog
-This is a nextjs project that servers markdown files added to blog/data.
+This is a nextjs project that converts markdown files added to blog/data into an indexed blog page.
+You can see this repo at https://www.mohanwer.com/.

 When creating mark down files, ensure to add a tags attribute as shown below.
-These tags will be used for SEO optimizations:
+These tags will be used for SEO optimizations: https://github.com/mohanwer/moh-anwer-blog/blob/c2dc6340a6d5cea104fec4cceca2a11f09fbaf35/data/blog/redis-cache.md?plain=1#L5

-https://github.com/mohanwer/moh-anwer-blog/blob/c2dc6340a6d5cea104fec4cceca2a11f09fbaf35/data/blog/redis-cache.md?plain=1#L5

 ## Getting Started